Research

 Fifth Sense has been involved with this National Institute of Health Research (NIHR)-funded trial since its application stage, with several of our Public and Patient Involvement (PPI) volunteers contributing their time in attending meetings, reviewing documentation and testing trial participant diaries and feedback forms.

-Workstream 2 covers the major clinical trial, which will compare the outcomes for CRS patients who are randomly allocated to one of three different treatment groups.
+Initial recruitment of patients into the trial of Workstream 2 began in December 2018.
+This covered the major clinical trial, comparing the outcomes for CRS patients who are randomly allocated to one of three different treatment groups.
 These treatments have all been used for CRS but no rigorous comparison of their relative effectiveness has been done before.

-The first treatment group will receive the baseline treatment with nasal rinsing and a topical corticosteroid nasal spray and in addition a 12-week course of the antibiotic clarithromycin.
+The first treatment group received the baseline treatment with nasal rinsing and a topical corticosteroid nasal spray and in addition a 12-week course of the antibiotic clarithromycin.

-The second group will be the same but with the clarithromycin substituted with a visually identical, but inactive pill – a placebo.
-Neither the patients nor the researchers working directly with the patients will know who is receiving which pill.
+The second group received the same but with the clarithromycin substituted with a visually identical, but inactive pill – a placebo.
+Neither the patients nor the researchers working directly with the patients knew who was receiving which pill.
 This ensures that results collected by the researchers or reported by the patients are unbiased by any knowledge of the treatment.
-A third group of patients will receive the baseline treatment but will also undergo endoscopic sinus surgery.
-A total of 600 patients will eventually participate in the trial, undergoing tests before treatment and at three and six months after, in order to measure the relative effectiveness of each.
+A third group of patients received the baseline treatment and also underwent endoscopic sinus surgery.
+A total of 600 patients participated in the trial, undergoing tests before treatment and at three and six months after, in order to measure the relative effectiveness of each.

 Latest Progress